calypsonet/keyple-java-demo-remote/server/README.md

 ## Running the server from the executable

-The server is packaged in an executable jar  `keyple-java-demo-remote-server-YYYY.MM-runner.jar` which can be started with the command :
+The server is packaged in an executable jar  `keyple-demo-remote-server-vYYYY.MM.jar` which can be started with the command :

 ```
-java -jar keyple-java-demo-remote-server-YYYY.MM-runner.jar
+java -jar keyple-demo-remote-server-vYYYY.MM.jar
 ```

 By default the server starts only if a PCSC reader is connected.
 The pcsc reader name should match the default filter (regex format) defined in the application.properties.